shreyaagargg/AI-Ml2023/README.md

 ## Deliverables

-- A well-documented and optimized machine learning model that generates retrofuturistic-style image captions.
+- Jupyter notebook of your complete machine learning model that generates retrofuturistic-style image captions.
-- A detailed project report summarizing the methodology, findings, and user feedback.
+- A project report summarizing the methodology, findings and model accuracy.
 - Optionally, a user-friendly interface for interactive caption generation.
 - A video to demonstrate the working or testing of the final product built.